AddressXception/monodroid-samples/android-m/RuntimePermissions/README.md

 Instructions
 ------------

+* Tap on the Camera or Contacts buttons to display a permissions request dialog.
+* Grant permission to view Camera or Contacts fragments.

 Build Requirements
 ------------------
 Using this sample requires the Android M Developer Preview and the Xamarin.Android M Web Preview